SUPER-Net: Trustworthy Image Segmentation via Uncertainty Propagation in Encoder-Decoder Networks: SUPER-Net: Segmentation with Uncertainty Propagation in Encoder-decodeR Networks

-The padding operation applied to the mean is the same as the classical zero-padding operation.
+\textbf{Padding:} The padding operation applied to the mean is the same as the classical zero-padding operation.
 For the covariance matrix, we add a new row and a new column for each element padded to the mean.
-The new elements added in the covariance matrix are all set to $0$ to enforce independence and the variance (diagonal) elements are set to a user-defined small value with $\sigma_{pa} > 0$.
+The new elements added in the covariance matrix are all set to zero, and the variance (diagonal) elements are set to a user-defined small value with $\sigma_{pa} > 0$.